 The blueprint for the human proteome - the entirety of our proteins - is given in our DNA, but proteins are subject to constant assembly and disassembly processes.
-So that they can fulfill their tasks in the body, they have to be regenerated regularly.
-To do this, it is necessary to add amino acids in the form of protein via food, which are then metabolized and linked again to proteins.
+So that they can fulfil their tasks in the body, they have to be regenerated regularly.
+To do this, it is necessary to add amino acids in the form of protein via food, which are then metabolised and linked again to proteins.

 Different proteins can be formed depending on the type of amino acids supplied.
-The organism itself can produce some amino acids through biochemical conversion processes, others are essential: This means that the body is unable to synthesize them from other building blocks.
+The organism itself can produce some amino acids through biochemical conversion processes, others are essential: This means that the body is unable to synthesise them from other building blocks.
 The essential amino acids must therefore be supplied through food.

 Protein powder as a nutritional supplement: A sensible support for a conscious diet?